 Other techniques involve removing neuromas and burying nerves deep into healthy bone or muscle to make them less likely to cause pain, Maslow said, or incorporating synthetic nerve wraps, caps or tubes to help prevent neuromas.

 “In treating the whole patient, not just the limb, we are learning how to integrate mental health care, primary care providers and families into amputee care.”

-Vanderbilt’s new Limb Loss Clinic is utilizing these new techniques to address nerve-related pain after amputation, significantly advancing the ability to improve patients’ function and quality of life after surgery.
+Vanderbilt’s Limb Loss Clinic is using these new techniques to address nerve-related pain after amputation, significantly advancing the ability to improve patients’ function and quality of life after surgery.
 Onsite occupational therapists, prosthetists, surgeons, fellows and residents are also participating in this care, and on-site radiology and procedural rooms are available where Maslow and his colleague, Dr. Mihir Desai, can perform testing during visits.

 “Our vision is to have a one-stop shop,” Maslow said, “where amputee patients are triaged by a team of providers and can receive prosthetic care, therapy and surgical planning in one visit.”